 The Lyndon Engineering development team are finalising the design for their viticulture soil improvement system after many months of market research.
-Field trials begin in late May for the machine known as the ‘Terroir 180’ which will improve a vineyards soil structure.
+Field trials begin in late May for the machine known as the ‘Terroir 180’ which will improve a vineyards and general horticultural soil structure.

 The project team includes four 4th year University of Canterbury Engineering professionals, along with Elton Hyde and Richard Butler from Lyndon Engineering.
 The development project involves a range of engineering disciplines including steel fabrication, pneumatics, electronics, hydraulics and flow control.